joshuapowell/static-six/README.md

 To get started using StaticVI you'll need to ensure that a few things are installed on your machine.

-1. We'll install a Virtual Enviornment so that the things we do, don't affect your system
+1. We'll install a Virtual Environment so that the things we do, don't affect your system

 ```
     virtualenv venv